 But what did he mean?
 And why does it make sense for artists to imitate one another?
-That’s what this book is about.
+That’s what Steal Like An Artist is about.
 Austin Kleon is a writer who draws.
 He’s written multiple New York Times bestsellers about the creative process of being an artist.

 This one encourages you to not worry about being original and focus on getting started.

 - Where you fail to imitate your favorite artists is where you’ll find you own style.

 - If you’re an artist, some procrastination is productive.

 - Enjoy the anonymity of being a beginner before the fame hits.